IPAX-1 Study Of TLX101 Investigational Glioblastoma Therapy Published In Neuro-Oncology Advances

 About the IPAX series of studies

-IPAX-1 was a multicenter, open-label, single-arm Phase I study to evaluate TLX101 plus EBRT in patients with recurrent GBM.
+was a multicenter, open-label, single-arm Phase I study to evaluate TLX101 plus EBRT in patients with recurrent GBM.
 The primary objective of the IPAX-1 study was to evaluate the safety and tolerability profile of intravenous TLX101 administered concurrently with second line EBRT.
-Secondary objectives were to determine optimal dosing, biodistribution and radiation absorption into the tumor, as well as assess preliminary efficacy through clinical and imaging-based assessment of tumor response.
-ClinicalTrials.gov ID: NCT03849105 .
+Secondary objectives were to determine optimal dosing, biodistribution and radiation absorption into the tumour, as well as assess preliminary efficacy through clinical and imaging-based assessment of tumour response.
+ClinicalTrials ID: NCT03849105 .

-IPAX-2 is a Phase I study of TLX101 in combination with post-surgical standard of care treatment in patients with newly diagnosed GBM.
+is a Phase I study of TLX101 in combination with post-surgical standard of care treatment in patients with newly diagnosed GBM.
 Active, dosing patients.
-ID: NCT05450744 .
+ClinicalTrials ID: NCT05450744 .

 About Telix Pharmaceuticals Limited